rinogrego/Indonesian-Sentiment-Analysis-with-Flask/README.md

 ### Online

 The site is deployed in Heroku and can be accessed [here](https://teks-sentimen-analisis.herokuapp.com).
 Though there are some technical problems that I have no clue how to fix such as memory leakage.
+Also, processing things in heroku for more than 30 seconds will give an error (at least for the free tier that I use) so I give a limit to the number of text that can be processed via API (this can be modified or removed for local deployment).

 ### Local